AustenHolmberg/curiosity_scrapy/README.md

 `

 Positional arguments:
-  - start_date : the start of the date range to scrape from
+  - start_date (yy-mm-dddd) : the start of the date range to scrape from
-  - end_date : the end of the date range to scrape from
+  - end_date (yy-mm-dddd) : the end of the date range to scrape from
   - cams : which cameras to scrape from
   - -s (optional) : only scrape images / don't generate video